-Neutrophils are a type of white blood cell that help heals damaged tissues and resolves infections.
-Neutrophil levels can increase or decrease in response to infections, injuries, drug treatments, certain genetic conditions, and stress.
+Neutrophils are a type of white blood cell that help heal damaged tissues and resolve infections.
+Neutrophil levels can rise or fall in response to infections, injuries, drug treatments, certain genetic conditions, and stress.

 - Neutrophils are the most common type of white blood cell in the body, which makes them a first line of defense to heal injuries and fight infections.

 - The amount of neutrophils in the blood typically increases if a person is sick or injured to help their body heal.

 - Neutrophil levels may decrease if a person has a long-term infection, cancer, an autoimmune condition, or is taking certain medications.

 Neutrophils help prevent infections by blocking, disabling, digesting, or warding off invading particles and microorganisms.
 They’re constantly searching for signs of infection, and quickly respond to trap and kill pathogens.

 They also communicate with other cells to help them repair damaged cells and mount an immune response.
 Neutrophils play an important role in regulating the immune system and inflammation in your body.

 The body produces neutrophils in the bone marrow, and they account for

 When there is an infection or another source of inflammation in the body, special chemicals alert mature neutrophils, which then leave the bone marrow and travel through the bloodstream to the site in need.